torsteingrindvik/streamville/docs/IDEAS.md

 ## BRB thing

+### Option 1

 BRB text flying into/out of screen in happy colors, as a Bevy app (no window)

+### Option 2

+Foxes spelling out BRB by their position where position is decoded from a font

 ## Book of shaders